-- 6 large eggs, at room temperature
+- 6 large eggs

-- 1 cup (200gr) sugar, divided
+- 1 cup granulated sugar

 - 2 tablespoons fresh lemon juice

 - Separate egg whites and yolks, making sure not even a little bit of egg yolk gets into the whites.
-(Tip: It’s easier to separate the egg when they’re cold right out of the fridge.)
+(TIP: It’s easier to separate the egg when they’re cold right out of the fridge.)

-- In a mixing bowl with whisk attachment, whisk together egg yolks, ½ cup of sugar, lemon juice and lemon zest until pale and tripled in volume, about 5 minutes.
+- In a mixing bowl with a whisk attachment, whisk together egg yolks, ½ cup of sugar, lemon juice and lemon zest until pale and tripled in volume, about 5 minutes.

-- Add remaining ½ cup of sugar 1 tablespoon at a time and continue to whisk until stiff peaks, gradually increasing the speed to medium high, 7-10 minutes.
+- In another mixing bowl with a whisk attachment, beat the egg whites at medium low speed until foamy.
+Add remaining ½ cup of sugar 1 tablespoon at a time and continue to whisk until stiff peaks, gradually increasing the speed to medium high, 7-10 minutes.

 - Using a spatula, add 1/3 of the whipped egg whites into the egg yolk mixture and gently fold until mostly smooth.
 Add the remaining egg whites and gently fold until smooth.